Callum Beattie (footballer)

-Callum Thomas Beattie (born 28 August 2001) is a Hong Kong professional footballer who currently plays as a left back for Hong Kong Premier League club Kitchee.
+Callum Thomas Beattie (born 28 August 2001) is a Hong Kong professional footballer who currently plays as a left back for Hong Kong Premier League club Kitchee and the Hong Kong national team.

 Early career

 Born in Hong Kong, Beattie joined the academy of HKFC at the age of eight.
 He attended South Island School, and was the captain of the school football team.
 In 2019, Beattie won the All Hong Kong Schools Jing Ying Football Tournament with South Island School, and he was chosen as the Best Defender of the tournament after a 2–1 win in the final against Island School in the Mong Kok Stadium.

 Beattie spent three years playing college soccer for St. Bonaventure Bonnies at the St. Bonaventure University between 2019 and 2021, while majoring in sports studies.
 He moved on to Simon Fraser University in 2022, playing two seasons for the Simon Fraser Red Leafs.

 Club career

 Beattie first played for the HKFC first team in 2018, appearing in the semi-professional Hong Kong First Division.
 He made a couple of league appearances for HKFC during his time studying abroad.

 Beattie returned to HKFC ahead of the 2024–25 season.
 On 22 September 2024, Beattie made his professional debut in a Hong Kong Premier League match against Lee Man, where he came off the bench in a 3–1 defeat.
 On 5 January 2025, he scored his first professional goal in a 2–0 win against Tai Po.

 On 7 July 2025, Beattie was revealed as one of the four new Kitchee signings for the 2025–26 season.